statbiophys/OLGA/README.md

 Latest released version: 0.1.0

 ## Installation
 OLGA is a python 2.7 software which only uses standard python libraries and requires no additional dependencies.

-OLGA is available on PyPI and can be downloaded and installed through pip: ```pip -install olga```
+It is available on PyPI and can be downloaded and installed through pip: ```pip -install olga```.

 OLGA is also available on [GitHub](https://github.com/zsethna/OLGA).
 The command line entry points can be installed by using the setup.py script: ```$ python setup.py install```.
 If the command line console scripts are not wanted, no installation is necessary and the scripts ```run_pgen.py```, ```compute_single_sequence_pgen.py```, and ```generate_synthetic_sequences.py``` can all be run as executables.